BestPig/pts-mini-gpl/trunk/rfsdelta/README.txt

    "o" <dev> "," <ino> "," <mode> "," <nlink> "," <rdev> ":" <devname> ":/" <old-pathname> "\0"
    "a" <dev> "," <ino> "," <mode> "," <nlink> "," <rdev> ":" <devname> ":/" <new-pathname> "\0"

+All events are reported _before_ they take place.
+That's the reason why mkdir() cannot report `ino'.

 The following operations are not reported by rfsdelta: